data-apis/scipy-2023-presentation/paper.rst

 ----------

-To facilitate adoption of the Python array API standard by libraries within the SPE, we developed a test suite to measure specification compliance :cite:`Consortium2022b`.
+To facilitate adoption of the Python array API standard by libraries within the ecosystem, we developed a test suite to measure specification compliance :cite:`Consortium2022b`.
 The test suite covers all major aspects of the specification, such as broadcasting, type promotion, function signatures, special case handling, and expected return values.